 Coverage options with small auto insurance companies

-Whether you choose a small insurance company or a large provider, the basic auto insurance coverage options will be essentially the same.
-Nearly all insurance companies will offer the most common coverage options, including state-minimum liability coverage, collision, comprehensive, medical payments and personal injury protection (PIP) if you live in a no-fault state.
+Whether you choose a small insurance company or a large provider, standard auto insurance coverage options will likely be very similar.
+Nearly all insurance companies will offer the most common coverage options including state-minimum liability coverage, collision, comprehensive and medical payments.
+Personal injury protection (PIP) may also be available, especially if you live in a no-fault state.

 Small insurance companies may also offer popular endorsements like gap insurance, roadside assistance and rental car reimbursement.
-However, you may find that local insurance providers offer fewer unique endorsements, like special coverage for hybrids or new car replacement coverage, compared to large companies.
+However, you may find that local insurance providers offer fewer unique endorsements compared to large companies.
+You might consider speaking with an insurance agent or researching coverage types online if you’re exploring small insurance companies.